 If you don't have your own server, these days website hosting is very cheap.
 You can probably find a low-cost host easily.
 There are free hosts as well, but they are likely to show a lot of adverts and may be unreliable.
 Several other publishing options require your own server, so you should definitely consider having your own hosting.

-If you have your own server you should make sure the following MIME types are set in order for the game to work properly:
+If you have your own server you should make sure the correct MIME types are configured.

 You can upload your game to our own online arcade.
 There's a few restrictions to make sure you read how to upload to the arcade.
 You can also embed the game on to other websites, similar to embedding YouTube videos!